PRECIOUS-Gold snaps five-day decline as stock markets turn weaker

 By Barani Krishnan and Clara Denina

-first time in six days on Tuesday as stock markets beat a
+for the first time in six days on Tuesday as stock markets beat

-the ECB and after the tremendous loss of open interest from the
+from the ECB and after the tremendous loss of open interest from

 futures," said George Gero, senior vice-president at RBC Wealth